WebexCC-SA/partner-summit/_pages/Advanced.md

 In this example you will use deck of cards public API to simulate a game of cards.

-**Step 1.** Open a Firefox Web browser, execute this GET API and define the number of decks you want to use.
+**Step 1.** Open a Web browser, execute this GET API and define the number of decks you want to use.
 The default is one.
 But change the parameter to 6 in order to play Blackjack.

 [https://deckofcardsapi.com/api/deck/new/shuffle/?deck_count=6](https://deckofcardsapi.com/api/deck/new/shuffle/?deck_count=6)